 Shannon.
 2012.
 Conflicting Commitments: The Politics of Enforcing Immigrant Worker Rights in San Jose and Houston.
 Ithaca: Cornell University Press.

 Park, John SW and Shannon Gleeson.
 (Eds.).
-(Forthcoming, January 2014).
+2014.
 The Nation and Its Peoples: Citizens, Denizens, Migrants.
 University of California Center for New Racial Studies.
 New York: Routledge.

 Peer Reviewed Journal Articles

 Shannon.
 (Forthcoming 2014).
 "Means to An End: An Assessment of the Status-blind Approach to

 Graauw, Els, Shannon Gleeson, and Irene Bloemraad.
 2013.

 “Funding Immigrant Organizations: Suburban Free Riding and Local